alljoyn/data-datadriven_api/TUTORIAL.md

-# The Data-driven API Tutorial
+# The data-driven API tutorial
 This document provides a brief introduction on how to develop a distributed application with the Data-Driven API (DDAPI) for AllJoyn.
 No prior knowledge of the standard AllJoyn API is required.
 A basic proficiency with the C++ language